jason-kerney/maybe/docs/readme/maybe-monad-api.md

 <!-- (dl (# Overview)) -->

-This document describes the monadic and computation expression support for the `maybe` type in the F# library, as implemented in `MaybeMonad.fs`.
+This document describes the monadic and computation expression support for the `maybe` type (an alias for `Result<'Value, ProcessFailure>`) in the F# library, as implemented in `MaybeMonad.fs`.
+The focus is on error handling and propagation, not on option types.

 <!-- (dl (# Functions)) -->